Reflections on ProWritingAid’s Crime Writers’ Week 2024

 My highlights from Crime Writers’ Week

-While it was a highly technical presentation on plotting and story structure, she offered many tips on keeping mystery readers guessing.
+Despite the technical nature of her presentation on plotting and story structure, she offered many tips to help mystery writers keep their readers guessing.
 One aspect that stood out to me was her statement that authors “don’t just have clues and suspects to build your puzzle.
 You can also manipulate the life cycle of the clue so that you can control when a clue is understood within your plot.”
-It’s a simple but logical statement, yet many authors struggle with where to place a clue and when to reveal whether it’s genuine or a red herring.
+It's a simple idea, but writers still have trouble knowing when and where to drop clues, and when to reveal whether they’re genuine or red herrings.

 Twists don’t suddenly happen

-Another educational session was Samantha Skal’s “Writing Twists and Reveals for Maximum Impact”.
-She discussed what twists and reveals are, and how to plan them before and even during writing your novel.
+In “Writing Twists and Reveals for Maximum Impact,” Samantha Skal discussed what twists and reveals are, and how to plan them before and even during writing your novel.
 The key takeaway was that twists don’t just happen out of nowhere.
 “Twists are not a hard left turn with no previous clues.
 They’re not some random new plot point to make it twisty.
 They’re not a secret that the POV character has been keeping from the reader the whole time.
 That’s a true reveal,” she explained.

 Recommended article